Soft like cotton or smooth like velvet — every dress design starts with the fabric.

 And sometimes, certain occasions call for classic styles featuring specific fabrics.
 For instance, wedding dress designers have a penchant for picking silk and chiffon for wedding gowns, whereas cotton is suitable for casual wear.

 Similarly, elegant fabrics, such as velvet, add a touch of glamour to a showy statement dress, whereas cashmere blends luxury and comfort in an understated piece.
-With these things in mind, we have curated a diverse selection of the best fabrics for dresses.
+We have curated a diverse selection of the best fabrics for dresses with these things in mind.

 Best Fabrics For Dresses